paraspell/docs/docs/api/xcmAnalyser.md

   <summary><b>Errors</b> </summary>

   - `400`  (Bad request exception) - Returned when no XCM call is provided
-  - `400`  (Bad request exception) - Returned when wrongly formatted Multilocation is provided
+  - `400`  (Bad request exception) - Returned when wrongly formatted location is provided
   - `500`  (Internal server error) - Returned when an unknown error has occurred.
 In this case please open an issue.

   </details>